n0rdy/n0rdy-blog/content/posts/20240103/understanding-cors.md

 If you are more into the RFC types of read, [here is the one that covers CORS as well](https://fetch.spec.whatwg.org/#http-cors-protocol) - the link leads exactly to the CORS section, but feel free to read all of it, if you have time and inspiration.

 Anyway, it's getting late in my time zone, so I need to call it a day and get some sleep.
 I hope you learn some new today and get a good grasp on what CORS is and how it works under the hood.
-See you on the next posts!
+See you in the next posts!

 Have fun =)